swissmanu/mse-thesis/content/thesis.md

 ## Exploration

-The research started with an in-depth analysis of what debugging tools and techniques the user population uses in their daily jobs.
+I started with an in-depth analysis of what debugging tools and techniques software engineers use in their daily jobs.
 Data from five informal interviews and five written "war story" reports allowed me to build a first intuition in these regards.
 To verify the collected data points, I set up a remote observational study with four subjects.
 In the study, two malfunctioning RxJS programs were presented to the subjects.
 The subjects were asked to locate and fix the problems in the applications source code.
 To do so, they should use the debugging utilities they would use in their daily jobs as well. [@fig:result-observational-study] summarizes the results.
 All subjects used manual code modifications (i.e., print statements) to understand the behavior of the presented problems.
 Over half of them tried to use the imperative debugger of their IDE.
 The most pivotal insight was that, even though two subjects stated to know about specialized RxJS debugging tools, none of them used such during the study.

 ```{.include}
 figures/result-observational-study.tex